Use a Persistent Volume Claim#

 pod to use the PersistentVolumeClaim

-that you made in the last lab, Make a Persistent Volume Claim.
+that you made in the last lab, 10.1.
+Persistent Volumes.
 Using a PersistentVolumeClaim

 ensures that your valuable user data is kept separately from your pods.